Sesame Seed Black (whole)

 Common Names Black Sesame, Benne, Gingelly, Golden Sesame, White Sesame

-Flavor Nutty and crunchy
+Flavor Rich, nutty and crunchy

 Contains sesame seeds